ackl/draftboard/documents/user_stories.md

-# Use Case Definition
+# User Stories Definition
-A list of use cases for the application.
-One actor, the user, is defined for these use cases.
-The application use cases can be divided into three modules:
+A list of user stories for the application.
+The application user stories can be divided into three modules:

 * Player
 * Game